-Cherry, grape, plum, and roma type tomatoes are insurable, except by written agreement.
-Tomatoes grown for direct marketing, interplanted with another crop, planted into an established grass or legume, or directly seeded in the field are not insurable.
+Cherry, grape, plum, and roma type tomatoes are not insurable, except by written agreement.

 Counties Available

 Fresh market tomatoes are insurable in Accomack and Northampton counties.
 Fresh market tomatoes may be insurable by written agreement in other counties if specific criteria are met.
 Contact a crop insurance agent for more details.